Sword Art Online: Alicization

-The first part of the series premiered on October 7, 2018, and aired until March 31, 2019, with a one-hour world premiere airing in Japan, the United States, Mexico, Australia, France, Germany, Russia, and South Korea on September 15, 2018.
+The first part of the series premiered on October 7, 2018, and aired until March 31, 2019, with a one-hour world premiere airing in Japan, South Korea, the United States, Mexico, Australia, France, Germany, and Russia on September 15, 2018.
 The second part of the series premiered on October 13 and aired until December 29, 2019, with a recap episode summarizing the first part airing on October 6, 2019.
 The second half of the War of Underworld series was originally scheduled to premiere on April 26, 2020, but was delayed to air from July 12 to September 20, 2020, due to the COVID-19 pandemic.
 Aniplex of America's English-dubbed version aired on Adult Swim's Toonami programming block from February 10 until July 14, 2019, while the first cour of the second part of the series aired from January 19 until April 5, 2020.
 The second cour of the second part of the series premiered on Toonami on November 8, 2020.
-The series is available with multilingual subtitles on iQIYI in South East Asia.
+The series is available with multilingual subtitles on iQIYI in Southeast Asia.

 Music

-The first opening theme of Sword Art Online: Alicization is "Adamas" by LiSA, and the first ending theme is "Iris" (アイリス) by Eir Aoi.
-The second opening theme is "Resister" by Asca, and the second ending theme is "Forget-me-not" by ReoNa, with episode 19 featuring "Niji no Kanata ni" (虹の彼方に, Beyond the Rainbow), also sung by ReoNa.
-In Sword Art Online: Alicization – War of Underworld, the first opening theme is "Resolution" by Haruka Tomatsu, and the first ending theme is "Unlasting" by LiSA.
-The second opening theme is "Anima" by ReoNa, and the second ending theme is "I will" by Eir Aoi.
+The first opening theme of Sword Art Online: Alicization is "Adamas" by Lisa, and the first ending theme is "Iris" (アイリス) by Eir Aoi.
+The second opening theme is "Resister" by Asca, and the second ending theme is "Forget-me-not" by Reona, with episode 19 featuring "Niji no Kanata ni" (虹の彼方に, Beyond the Rainbow), also sung by Reona.
+In Sword Art Online: Alicization – War of Underworld, the first opening theme is "Resolution" by Haruka Tomatsu, and the first ending theme is "Unlasting" by Lisa.
+The second opening theme is "Anima" by Reona, and the second ending theme is "I will" by Eir Aoi.
 The series' music is composed by Yuki Kajiura.